 Communication: keep your contractors informed

-Once the project is underway, your woodworker depends on organizational efficiency as much as any other contractor.
-There is a process that helps you get the best results from your remodel.
-For example, your floor should be done before your cabinets are installed.
+Once your project is underway, your woodworker depends on organizational efficiency as much as any other contractor to provide you with your custom cabinetry or other woodwork.
+There is a process that helps you get the best results from your kitchen remodel and custom cabinets.
+For example, your floor should be done before your custom kitchen cabinets are installed.

 Some homeowners let a general contractor handle project management and contractor communication.
 Hiring a general contractor is not required.
 Just know that if you don’t, you’ll be in the project manager’s role.